jackfoxy/urQL/docs/02-ddl-database.md

 The user-defined name for the new database.
 It must comply with the Hoon term naming standard.

 **`AS OF`**
 Timestamp of database creation.
-Defaults to current time.
-Subsequent DDL and data actions must have timestamps equal to or greater than this timestamp.
+Defaults to NOW (current time).
+Subsequent DDL and data actions must have timestamps greater than this timestamp.

 ## Remarks